galaxyproject/training-material/topics/statistics/tutorials/simorgh/tutorial.md

 We will use the **Escherichia coli Signal Recognition Particle Receptor FtsY** as our example.
-FtsY binds **Guanosine-5'-diphosphate (GDP)**, and experimentally determined structures are available in both apo and holo conformations.
+FtsY binds **Guanosine-5'-diphosphate (GDP)**, and experimentally determined structures are available in either apo or holo conformations.

 We will work with two experimental structures; 6N5J represents the apo state ({% cite Ataide2019-en %}), and 6FQD represents the Holo state ({% cite Mrusek2018-nw %}).